 - Expand with enhanced content.
 Whether a customer buys on Amazon or in a physical store, chances are they’re using Amazon to research your product.
 When researching online, customers demand detailed information before they will buy your product.
 A+ content gives brands the space to include all the pertinent details that will make potential customers confident enough to buy.

 - Optimize for search.
-Inserting the right keywords into both essential and enhanced content will help product pages in the SERP rankings on Amazon as well external search engines.
+Inserting the right keywords into both essential and enhanced content will help product pages in the SERP rankings on Amazon as well as external search engines.

 - Evaluate and Adjust.
 Content requires upkeep and care.
 As you learn from your AMS campaigns, adjust your content to meet consumer needs and further increase its discoverability.